BenjaminWatts/watts-wrong/README.md

 - **GitHub Actions**: For automated builds and deployments
 - **Text-to-Speech**: For generating audiobooks (local and cloud options)
 - **CSS Styling**: For consistent formatting across all formats

+### 🚀 Automated Builds
+Every push to the main branch automatically triggers:
+- ✅ Website build and deployment to GitHub Pages
+- ✅ EPUB, MOBI, and PDF generation
+- ✅ Audiobook creation with local TTS
+- ✅ Artifact uploads for easy downloading
+- ✅ Quality checks and build verification

 ## 📱 Publishing